linkerd/gsoc/rfc/2020/conformance-validation/mayankshah1607/rfc.md

 [summary]: #summary
 This project proposes a new test suite that shall be used for conformance validation.
 The new test suite shall be used to validate non-trivial network communication (HTTP, gRPC, websocket) among stateless and stateful workloads in the Linkerd data plane.
 The correctness of the interaction between the Linkerd control plane and the Kubernetes API Server will also be tested.
 This shall be done by carrying out extensive e2e tests of Linkerd features using a sample distributed application (data plane).

-# Problem Statement (Step 1)
+# Problem Statement

 [problem-statement]: #problem-statement
 Linkerd has an extensive check suite that validates a cluster is ready to install Linkerd and that the installation was successful.
 These checks are, unfortunately, static checks.
 Because of the wide number of ways a Kubernetes cluster can be configured, users want a way to validate their specific install for conformance over time.
 The proposed project tackles this problem by allowing users to deploy sample workloads to their cluster and carry out extensive e2e (conformance) tests.

+# Goals
+The goal of this project is to :
+1. develop a sample application that can exercise various features of Linkerd, mainly that involve the data plane.
+2. provide an extensive e2e test suite that can make use of this application and validate for conformance.

+# Non-goals
+It is a non-goal for this project to provide an application that is expected to be a part of Linkerd application architecture (control / data plane).
+This project in no way shall directly affect the way Linkerd functions.
+Unlike the existing integration tests, the e2e tests for conformance in this project are not expected to be a part of the Linkerd CI workflow either.
+These tests shall run as a stand-alone component such that it can interact with a k8s cluster.

+# Deliverables

+### Must have (shall be completed by end of GSoC):
+- An e2e test suite that can perform conformance validation for the following features:
+    1. Automatic proxy injection
+    2. `linkerd tap`, `stat`, `routes`, `edges` cmd
+    3. Verifying if `tap` extenstion API server is functional
+    4. Retries and Timeouts
+    5. Verifying if Data Plane proxies are healthy
+    6. Ingress
+- A Sonobuoy plugin for our test suite

+- A sample emojivoto app with feature flags that can enable/disable features required for conformance vaidation.

+### Good-to-have (if extra time remains, these shall be worked on):
+- The conformance validation testing suite shall also cover the following features :
+    1. Telemetry and metrics
+    2. Cluster security and introspection
+    3. Data plane PSP
+    4. Distributed tracing
+    5. MySQL, Redis

+- A new sample application - MovieChat - that has all the features required from conformance validation perspective

-# Design proposal (Step 2)
+# Design proposal

 [design-proposal]: #design-proposal